gregmuellegger/django-autofixture/README.rst

 More
 ====

-There is so much more to explore which might be useful for you and your
+There is so much more to explore which might be useful tofrom  you and your
 projects:

 * There are ways to register custom ``AutoFixture`` subclasses with models that are automatically used when calling ``loadtestdata`` on the model.
 * More control for related models, even with relations of related models...
   (e.g. by using ``generate_fk=['author', 'author__user']``)
-* Custom constraints that are used to ensure that created the models are valid (e.g. ``unique`` and ``unique_together`` constraints which are already handled by default)
+* Custom constraints that are used to ensure that created models are valid (e.g. ``unique`` and ``unique_together`` constraints, which are already handled by default)

-I hope to explain this in the future with more details in a documentation.
-It will be written but is not finished yet.
-I wanted to get this project out to support you in development.
-But since its only python code you can easily study the source on your own and see in which ways it can be used.
+I hope to explain this in the future with more detailed documentation.
+I am in the process of writing it, but I am not finished.
+I wanted to get this project out to support your development.
+But, since it's only python code you can easily change it to suit your needs.
 There are already some parts documented with doc strings which might also be helpful for you.

 Contribute